dtone/handbook/handbook/values.md

 ### Responsibility over Rigidity

 We believe, that it is better to give people freedom and responsibility to make a decisions and hold them accountable for that instead of imposing complicated rules and rigid approval processes.

+Most decisions are easy to reverse.
+There is helpful [metaphor attributed to Amazon](https://www.geekwire.com/2015/the-peculiar-traits-of-great-amazon-leaders-frugal-innovative-and-body-odor-that-doesnt-smell-like-perfume/) about one-way and two-way door decisions.
+Make reversible changes without approval, and if you can't reverse them (or they are hard to reverse), then you should have more through discussion about them.

+## Diversity is an Asset

+Diversity is a very important asset.
+Having people from different countries and cultural backgrounds gives us tremendous advantage in finding alternative solutions and new market opportunities.
+We don't select candidates because we'd like to go partying with them.
+We hire and reward employees based on our shared values as described on this page.
+Values fit is important, not a culture fit.
+We actually want to avoid everybody behaves according to one culture, especially if such cultures is not inclusive.
+For example a typical [brogrammer culture](https://en.wikipedia.org/wiki/Brogrammer).

+Unexpected and unconventional things make life more interesting.
+Talk about your, event a bit off, hobbies.
+Coffee breaks and Donut calls are excellent place to share your passions.

+Last but not least, don't bring religion or politics to work.